Mass pilot whale stranding on Isle of Lewis is ‘biggest one ever in Scotland’

-A mass stranding of 55 pilot whales on the Isle of Lewis is the biggest one ever in Scotland, an expert has told BBC’s Good Morning Scotland.
+Post-mortem examinations are due to being on Monday at a landfill site

-The mass pilot whale stranding on the Isle of Lewis is the biggest one ever in Scotland, an expert has said.
+The mass pilot whale stranding that left 55 animals dead on the Isle of Lewis is the biggest one ever in Scotland, an expert has said.

-Dr Andrew Brownlow from the Scottish Marine Animal Stranding Scheme (SMASS) told BBC’s Good Morning Scotland on Monday, the 55 whales that were washed ashore at Traigh Mhor in North Tolsta on Sunday was one of the biggest mass strandings the organisation had ever dealt with.

-Initial reports suggested there were around 55 animals consisting of both adults and calves, however it was soon discovered that only 15 were still alive.
+While initial reports suggested there were around 55 animals consisting of both adults and calves, it was soon discovered that only 15 were still alive.

-Attempts were made to re-float two of the most active whales, but by 3.30pm on Sunday, it was decided that the remaining whales should be euthanised on welfare grounds, despite a multi-agency rescue attempt.
+Speaking on BBC’s Good Morning Scotland, Dr Andrew Brownlow from the Scottish Marine Animal Stranding Scheme (SMASS) said it was one of the biggest mass strandings the organisation has ever dealt with.

 Dr Brownlow said: “In terms of the number of casualty animals, this is the biggest one we’ve had.
 This is one of the biggest pilot whale mass strandings we’ve ever dealt with.”

+Attempts were made to re-float two of the most active whales but by 3.30pm on Sunday, it was decided that the remaining whales should be euthanised on welfare grounds.

-On Monday, work will be undertaken to determine the cause of the pod’s death by SMASS and led by Dr Brownlow.
+On Monday, Dr Brownlow will lead efforts to determine the cause of the pod’s death at a landfill site in Stornoway.

 While the exact cause is currently unclear, Dr Brownlow said SMASS had a “fairly clear idea” the whales could have come onto a “very shallow” beach in quite bad weather.